 From the Rocky Mountains in the Southwest to the Florida Everglades, the United States is tropical, arid, temperate, and humid all at once.
-Why do so many people move to the United States?
+You can explore for yourself why so many people move to the United States.
 It’s a land of dreamers, united but individual, proud but always questioning.
 So explore the wide-open ranges, the skyscraper lit cities, the heavenly peaks, and the rushing rapids of this diverse country.
-The United States offers every kind of experience, if you’re willing to go out and find them.
+Here are the top gap year programs you can find in the United States of America:

 Volunteer in the USA!
 America has always been a melting pot, and volunteers come from all around the world.
 Volunteering in the U.S. is the perfect opportunity for both visitors and Americans to be part of an international community, meet new people, and pick up new talents.
-Most volunteer projects last 2-3 weeks.
-This is perfect for the gap year traveler who wishes to have various experiences.
+Most volunteer projects last 2-3 weeks, which is perfect for the gap year traveler who wishes to have various experiences.

 The United States offers thousands of national wonders and opportunities for exploration.
-If one state or city doesn't seem enjoyable to you, chances are, in this diverse and enormous country you can travel as little as 3 hours and be in a completely new environment.
-From Yosemite National Forest to the Mississippi River, the United States is a breath taking country with so much to offer.
+If one state or city doesn't seem enjoyable to you, chances are, in this diverse and enormous country, you can travel as little as three hours and be in a completely new environment.
+From Yosemite National Park to the Mississippi River, the United States is a breathtaking country with so much to offer.
 And, if you really want to test the waters of adventure travel, take a semester in the wilderness of Alaska to backpack, mountaineer, and kayak through pristine environments.

 Internships of every type are available throughout the country.
 They vary from state to state, but the United States, per capita, has more interns than any other country in the world.
 As a result, finding an internship is incredibly competitive, and you’ll need to be well organized and prepared.
 Read more in our complete guide to finding internships in the United States.

 Cost of Living in the USA